 I try to make my sessions as ‘democratic’ as possible, with all students being stimulated to participate with their inputs and no pre-judgment being made to their opinions.
 In doing so, I expect them to develop their analytical skills and critical thinking, which, I believe, are the most effective techniques for learning.

 My enthusiasm, commitment, energy and passion for teaching have already been noticed by my students.
 Their feedback has been very positive.
-In 2014, I was recipient of the Inspirational Teaching Award, given by the University of Brighton’s Students Union and, in 2019, the Facilitating and Empowering Learning Award, by the University of Brighton.
+I was recipient of the Inspirational Teaching Award, given by the University of Brighton’s Students Union, twice: in 2014 and 2022.
+In 2019, I also received the Facilitating and Empowering Learning Award, by the University of Brighton.

 Award Date: 31 Jul 2017